 - Helps you learn more about what is going on in your kids’ heads.

 - Sometimes even gets kids to eat whatever you’ve served…

 One night my 3 year old son was objecting to the acorn squash.
 I said, “You don’t have to eat it if you don’t want to, but taste it and give me 5 words.”
 He counted out his fingers, looked at his plate, and said, “I guess I’ll eat it instead.”
 I laughed.

-Here is Tricia's amazing list.
+Here is our readers amazing list of suggested descriptive words.
 (My favorite words are marked in bold.)

 Icy, Cold, Chilly, Cool, Refreshing, Room Temperature, Lukewarm, Tepid, Warm, Toasty, Steaming, Roasting, Smoldering, Hot, Scalding

 Acidic, Acrid, Bitter, Bittersweet, Bland, Briny, Burnt, Charred, Doughy, Fiery, Flavorful, Fresh, Fried, Green, Harsh, Honeyed, Infused, Mellow, Pickled, Plain, Raw, Refreshing, Rich, Ripe, Roasted, Robust, Rotten, Saccharine, Salty, Satisfying, Sautéed, Savory, Seared, Seasoned, Sharp, Smothered, Sour, Spicy, Starchy, Strong, Sugary, Sweet, Sweet-and-Sour, Tangy, Tart, Tasteless, Toasted, Unflavored, Unseasoned, Zesty, Zingy